SparkyLinux: History

 The project was born in October 2011 as an Ubuntu remix with Enlightenment as the default desktop having the name ue17r (Ubuntu Enlightenment17 Remix).
 After a few months of testing, the base system was changed to Debian and renamed SparkyLinux.

 Features

 SparkyLinux has two main "flavors": the "stable flavor", which is based on the latest Debian stable, and the “rolling flavor”, which is based on the testing (next stable) branch of Debian and uses a (semi-)rolling-release cycle.
 Additionally, it includes a collection of tools and scripts to help users with easy administration of the system.

-The default desktop environments are LXQt (former LXDE), MATE, Xfce, and KDE, but users can install other desktops via 'Sparky APTus'.
+The default desktop environments are LXQt (formerly LXDE), MATE, Xfce, and KDE, but users can install other desktops via 'Sparky APTus'.

 As Sparky ISO image features a few proprietary packages, the 'Sparky APTus' provides a small tool called 'Non-Free Remover' which can easily uninstall all 'contrib' and 'non-free' packages from the system.

 Since 2023, the project has offered storage persistence from a utility that writes USB disk images.
 The feature so far only works on the MinimalGUI version of SparkyLinux.